quixio/quix-docs/docs/tutorials/ingest-embeddings/continuously_ingest_documents_into_a_vector_store_using_apache_kafka.md

 ## Lessons learned

-The point of this tutorial was not to delve into the matching logic behind sematic search, rather how you can use Apache Kafka to keep data up-to-date.
+The point of this tutorial was not to delve into the matching logic behind semantic search, rather how you can use Apache Kafka to keep data up-to-date.

 Indeed, keeping the underlying data fresh is a crucial component to search quality.
 You saw how to give the user more semantically accurate search results by updating the vector store.